Health and wellbeing

 Boarders’ feedback

-The boarders’ feedback is collected within house meetings and periodically through the Head of Houses.
+The boarders’ feedback is collected within house meetings and periodically through the Houseparent’s.
+The Headmaster and Boarding governors also visit to get feedback.
+A Boarders Survey Questionnaire also goes out once a year.